The boundary of linear subvarieties: Comparing the linear structures

 \section{Comparing the linear structures}

-We now give a coordinate-free way of interpreting the linear equations for $\partial M$ on the boundary, which will give the final and most precise formulation of \Cref{thm:Main} .
+We now give a coordinate-free way of interpreting the linear equations for $\partial M$ on the boundary, which will give the final and most precise formulation of \Cref{thm:Main}.
 Again we suppose that $\overline{M}$ is locally irreducible near $b_0$ and for the general case we just apply the results on each local irreducible component separately.
-We still use the same setup as in~\Cref{section:SetupComplexLinear}
+We still use the same setup as in~\Cref{section:SetupComplexLinear}.
+In the course of the proof of ~\Cref{thm:Main} we described how to obtain the subspace defining $\partial M$ in terms of defining equations.